inversify/InversifyJS/wiki/environment.md

 If your environment don't support one of these you will need to import a shim or polypill.

 ## Metadata Reflection API
+> :warning: **The `reflect-metadata` polyfill should be imported only once in your entire application** because the Reflect object is mean to be a global singleton.
+More details about this can be found [here](https://github.com/inversify/InversifyJS/issues/262#issuecomment-227593844).

 Required always.
 Use [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) as polypill.

 ```
 $ npm install reflect-metadata
 ```

 The type definitions for reflect-metadata are included in the npm package.
 You need to add the following reference to the types field in your `tsconfig.json`:

 ```
 "types": ["reflect-metadata"]
 ```

 Finally, import reflect-metadata.
 If you are working in Node.js you can use:

 ```